 Your guide will meet you at the entrance to the museum for an in-depth tour of the Paolo Orsi Regional Archeological Museum.
 Much of Syracuse was destroyed during WWII, but its archeological treasures – one of the most important collections in Europe - have been preserved.
 The nearby Archeological Park, which you will visit next, boasts the world’s largest Greek theater and a Roman amphitheater.
 After lunch, you will tour the narrow street of Ortygia, the city's historic center, in a golf cart.
 This small island is a popular destination for shopping and entertainment as well as the location of your hotel!
 Its landmarks include the Cathedral, the Piazza del Duomo, the Piazza Archimede, the Fountain of Arethusa, and wonderful views of the sea.

-DAY 10: Ascend Mt.
-Etna and Walking Tour Catania
+Day 10: Ascend Mt.
+Etna and Visit to Catania

 Any visit to Sicily culminates with Mt.
 Etna.
 It has been erupting for half a million years or more and is still erupting today.
 Your driver will pick you up at your hotel and accompany you to the foot of the volcano where you will meet your guide.
 The tour will include a cable car ride to the 2,500-meter mark, where the spectacular views will leave your speechless.
 Weather and seismic activity permitting, you can opt to ride to the top in a jeep, a trip not for weak of heart or wearers of pacemakers!
 Afterwards, your driver will take you for a visit to Catania, Sicily’s second largest city.
 Much of Catania was rebuilt in the eighteenth century, following a volcanic eruption and then an earthquake.
 The city’s wide central square, Piazza del Duomo, features the whimsical Fontana dell’Elefante statue and richly decorated Catania Cathedral.
 In the southwest corner of the square, you’ll visit La Pescheria, a lively fish market behind the Duomo that provides a daily rowdy spectacle surrounded by seafood restaurants.